Styling Your Session

 Ideally, I want all my girls in beautiful, flow-y maxi dresses that pack a huge "punch" and make the people viewing the photos say WOW!
 However, I also know that many of my clients don't like dresses or feel comfortable in them.
 For those of you who don't want to wear a dress, keep in mind a few simple rules:

 - Dressing in layers is ideal.
 This way we can add a layer/take off a layer and get a few different looks to your photos.

 - SOLID colours work best, or tiny patterns (pin stripes, tiny polka dots, etc) And I encourage everyone to look for earthy, muted tones that work well in the season your photoshoot is!
 Navy Blue for a summer beach session, Mustard/Rust/Red colors in the fall, Calm pinks/mint green/blues for spring.
-If we're shooting in the winter, keeping warm takes priority over style, but generally a nice pop of bright color works well against the white snow.
+If we're shooting in the winter, keeping warm takes priority over style, but generally a nice pop of a bold color like red works well against the white snow.

 - For women, off-the-shoulder shirts, rompers, dresses, etc.. work very well.
 Showing your shoulders helps add character to your photos.
 Shoulders play a huge part in conveying emotion.
 (When you feel sad, they slump.
 When you're proud, they straighten up) This isn't a requirement, but it definitely adds to the overall effect of the images.

 - Aim for an interesting neckline.
 Off the shoulder, strapless, V-Neck, etc. This just adds a little extra to the photograph and again, is not a requirement.